agile-ts/agile/ReadMe.md

 // Now we can create a State which has a initial Value of "Hello Stranger!" const MY_FIRST_STATE = App.State("Hello Stranger!");

-// Your React Component
+// Our cool React Component
 const RandomComponent = () => {
-    // In our Component we can subscribe the State with the React Integration const myFirstState = useAgile(MY_FIRST_STATE); // returns "Hello Stranger!"
+    // In our Component we can subscribe the State with 'useAgile' from the React Integration const myFirstState = useAgile(MY_FIRST_STATE); // Returns "Hello Stranger!"
                                                               //       ^
     return (                                                  //       |
-        <div>                                                 //       |  Now the State Value gets changed to
+        <div>                                                 //       |  Throught the 'set' action the State Value g
-            <p>{myFirstState}</p>                             //       |  "Hello Friend!" and causes a rerender
+            <p>{myFirstState}</p>                             //       |  ets changed  to "Hello Friend!"
-            <button                                           //       |  on this Component.
+            <button                                           //       |  and causes a rerender on this Component.
                 onClick={() => {                              //       |  -> myFirstState has the Value "Hello Friend"
-                    // Update State Value to "Hello Friend!"  //       |
+                    // Lets's update the State Value          //       |
                     MY_FIRST_STATE.set("Hello Friend!") // -------------
                 }}
             >